Allan Markin

-Allan P. Markin, OC, AOE (born May 6, 1945, in the then-town of Bowness, now part of Calgary) was the chairman of Canadian Natural Resources Limited and is a co-owner of the Calgary Flames ice hockey franchise of the National Hockey League based in Calgary, Alberta, Canada.
+Allan Paul Markin OC AOE (born 6 May 1945) was the chairman of Canadian Natural Resources Limited and is a co-owner of the Calgary Flames ice hockey franchise of the National Hockey League based in Calgary, Alberta, Canada.

 Education and career

 Markin is a chemical engineer, having graduated with a Bachelor of Science degree from the University of Alberta in 1968.
 He has also received honorary degrees from the University of Alberta, University of Calgary, University of Lethbridge and St. Francis Xavier University.

-He held positions in senior management with Merland Exploration (Executive VP, 1975 to 1981) and Helton Engineering (Owner and Vice-President, 1971 to 1974) before joining Calgary's Poco Petroleum as President and Chief Executive Officer (1982 to 1988).
-In 1989, together with N. Murray Edwards, Markin co-founded and became Chairman of the Board of Canadian Natural Resources Limited.
+He held positions in senior management with Merland Exploration (Executive VP, 1975 to 1981) and Helton Engineering (Owner and vice-president, 1971 to 1974) before joining Calgary's Poco Petroleum as president and chief executive officer (1982 to 1988).
+In 1989, together with N. Murray Edwards, Markin co-founded and became chairman of the Board of Canadian Natural Resources Limited.
 He resigned as the Chairman of CNRL on April 2, 2012, which may have been triggered with his involvement with Pure North S'Energy Foundation.
 He is now the Chief Accountability Officer at Pure North S'Energy Foundation, a non-profit charitable foundation.

 He became a co-owner of the Calgary Flames in 1994.